Rachel Loewen Walker - Executive Director

 Ben is a student at the University of Saskatchewan.
-Originally from rural Saskatchewan, he currently lives in Saskatoon where he is studying Women and Gender Studies, and is looking to peruse a degree in social work.
+Originally from rural Saskatchewan, they currently live in Saskatoon where they are studying Women and Gender Studies and is looking to peruse a degree in social work.
 Ben has a passion for people, psychology, and queer and trans rights.
-In his spare time he enjoys cooking, caring for his fish, and studying plants and fungi.
+In their spare time, they enjoy cooking, caring for their fish, and studying plants and fungi.

 JESSICA FISHER - FYREFLY SASKATCHEWAN COORDINATOR

 Born and raised in Martensville, SK, Jess now lives in Saskatoon and loves her new neighbourhood.
 She has a Bachelor of Arts degree in Psychology from the University of Saskatchewan and a Bachelor of Social Work degree from the University of Regina.
 It was during her time in university that Jess came out as pansexual and realized how crucial inclusive education and safe space is for all people, particularly youth.
 She has worked with youth in numerous capacities throughout the years and has a passion for facilitating, holding space for others, creatively addressing social justice issues, and laughing at her own jokes.
 Jess is thrilled to be working as the fYrefly Saskatchewan Coordinator and looks forward to meaningfully connecting with folks in empowering anti-oppressive ways.
 In her spare time, Jess enjoys practicing acro yoga, spending time outdoors, and dancing awkwardly in her kitchen.